jrcdsf/personia/README.md

 `$ bash ./startup.sh`

+- Import the Postman DEV environment file present in folder ./postman/

-- Import the Postman collection present in folder ./postman/
+- Import the Postman collection file present in folder ./postman/

 - Use the option **Signup** to create a valid user: